 Cat tracks are small rubber grips that attach to your boots and make it easier to walk and prevent wear and tear.
-They’re small, foldable and fit inside your pocket and will extend the life your expensive ski boots.
+They’re small, foldable, and fit inside your pocket and will extend the life of your expensive ski boots.

 - Seirus Innovation 4150 Cat Tracks -- Check Price on Amazon

 - Skiskooty Ski Boot Ice Claws -- Check Price on Amazon.

 Read my full ski boot traction grip reviews here.